How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 - Vague or untestable PICOT question: Missing one or more PICOT components, or components that cannot be measured.

-- Insufficient literature review: Too few sources, sources older than 5 years, no systematic reviews or high-level evidence, or description instead of synthesis.
+- Insufficient literature review: Too few sources, sources older than 5 years, description instead of synthesis.

 - Theoretical framework not connected to the project: Framework described but not applied to any specific element of the project design.

-- Unrealistic timeline: Insufficient time allocated for approvals, education, intervention, and data collection within the program period.
+- Unrealistic timeline: Insufficient time allocated for approvals, education, intervention, and data collection.

-- No access to implementation site confirmed: Proposals that assume site access without demonstrating institutional or unit leadership permission.
+- No access to implementation site confirmed: Proposals assuming site access without institutional or unit leadership permission.

-- Missing or inadequate ethical considerations section: No IRB determination discussion, no confidentiality plan, no risk-benefit analysis.
+- Missing or inadequate ethical considerations section: No IRB determination discussion, no confidentiality plan.

 - SMART objectives not measurable: Objectives without specific metrics, instruments, or measurement timeframes.